arathivariar/we_said_yes/README.md

 # Features

 # Existing Features:
-1. Header
++ Header
-2. Navigation bar
++ Navigation bar
-3. About us page
++ About us page
-4. Wedding invitation page with the Wedding details and Google Map link
++ Wedding invitation containing the details of the wedding and Google Map link to the wedding venue
-5. RSVP form
++ RSVP form
-6. Thank you page
++ Thank you page
-7. Social media links in the footer
++ Social media links in the footer

 # Languages Used: